 Who we are

-The Information Commissioner is an officer of Parliament and ombudsman, appointed by Parliament under the Access of Information Act, Canada's freedom of information legislation.
+The Information Commissioner is an officer of Parliament and ombudsman, appointed by Parliament under the Access of Information Act, Canada’s freedom of information legislation.
 The Commissioner reviews the complaints of individuals and organizations who believe that federal institutions have not respected their rights under the Act.
-The Commissioner also advocates for access to information in Canada and for transparent and open government.
+The Commissioner also promotes access to information in Canada.

 Canada’s fourth and current Information Commissioner, Robert Marleau, began his term on February 1, 2007.
 Before taking up the position, Mr. Marleau served Parliament for 31 years, 13 of them as Clerk of the House of Commons.
 He was interim Privacy Commissioner in 2003.

-Mr. Marleau is supported in his work by the Office of the Information Commissioner, an independent public body set up in 1983 under the Access to Information Act to respond to complaints from the public about access to government information.
-The Office has four branches:
+The Commissioner is supported in his work by the Office of the Information Commissioner, an independent public body set up in 1983 under the Access to Information Act to respond to complaints from the public about access to government information.

 What we do